-Victoria Primary Academy & Ebor Garden Primary Academy Admission Policy 2023/24 Latest consultation on this policy: 9th December 2021 to 26th January 2022 Policy determined on: 1st December 2021 Policy determined by: Governing Body This admissions policy applies to Victoria Primary Academy and Ebor Gardens Primary Academy.
+Admission Policy Policy updated November 2023 Policy adopted February 2024 Review date October 2024 We are running a statutory consultation on the 2025/26 policy The Governing Body/Trust Board at Ebor Gardens Primary Academy and Victoria Primary Academy intends to determine (set and approve) the following admissions policy as the school's admission arrangements for entry into our school during the academic year September 2025 to July 2026.
+Our proposed policy mirrors the Leeds City Council Admission Policy.
+We must determine our policy by 28 February 2024 and we may consider any feedback the council receives on their policy as well as all feedback we receive.
+We welcome your views and encourage you to respond by the deadline of 26th January 2024 (before 31.1.2024 and open for a min of 42 days) and you can respond by emailing us at info@wellspringacademies.org.uk Ebor Gardens Primary Academy and Victoria Primary Academy Primary School admission policy for September 2025 to July 2026 - Latest consultation on this policy: 15th December 2023 to 26th January 2024 - Policy determined on: to be determined in February 2024 - Policy determined by: Governing Body This admissions policy applies to Victoria Primary Academy and Ebor Gardens Primary Academy.
 We are an Academy school and our school's admission authority is the Governing Body/Trust Board.
-Admission Policy for 2023 / 24 The Chief Executive of Leeds City Council makes the offer of a school place at Ebor Gardens Primary Academy and Victoria Primary Academy for Reception on behalf of the Governing Body and Trust who are the admitting authority.
+Admission Policy for 2025 / 26 The Chief Executive of Leeds City Council makes the offer of a school place at Ebor Gardens Primary Academy and Victoria Primary Academy for Reception on behalf of the Governing Body and Trust who are the admitting authority.
 Headteachers or school-based staff are not authorised to offer a child a place for Reception for September entry.
 How many children are admitted to a school (Published Admission Number) The Governing Body and Trust of Ebor Gardens Primary Academy and Victoria Primary Academy makes the offer of places in all other year groups and for entry to Reception outside the normal admissions round.
-60 places will be available at Ebor Gardens Primary Academy and 45 places at Victoria Primary Academy for entry in Reception in September 2023.
+60 places will be available at Ebor Gardens Primary Academy and 45 places at Victoria Primary Academy for entry in Reception in September 2025.
 Where there are fewer applicants than places available, all applicants will be offered a place.
 Children with a school named on their Education, Health and Care (EHC) plan Children with a school named on their Education, Health and Care (EHC) plan will be given a place in our school.
 Application process (normal round) When applying to start in the entry year, all applications are coordinated by local authorities across England.
-You apply to your home Local Authority (the council who empty your bins) by the closing date of 15 January 2023.
-All offers will be made by your home Local Authority on offer day 17 April 2023 (first working day after 16 April).
+You apply to your home Local Authority (the council who empty your bins) by the below closing dates.
+All offers will be made by your home Local Authority on offer day.
+National closing date: 15 January 2025.

+National offer Day: 16 April 2025.
 Website: www.leeds.gov.uk/apply.